 The initial reaction was panic buying since people were ordered to stay indoors, cook, and eat at home to ensure social isolation.
 The outcome was a high demand for food items at supermarkets and local markets.

-The outcome is the interference with food security, which is generally multidimensional in nature.
+The outcome is interference with food security, which is generally multidimensional in nature.
 It involves factors such as food accessibility, availability, and utilization.
 Therefore the current pandemic directly impacts the food supply chain and food security because it has increased the demand, yet there is a limited supply of food items.

-The outcome of the COVID-19 crisis is changed consumer behaviour, reduced ability to produce and distribute food in the country, affecting the vulnerable and poor members of the society.
+The outcome of the COVID-19 crisis is changed consumer behaviour, and reduced ability to produce and distribute food in the country, affecting the vulnerable and poor members of the society.

 The Extent of Food Supply Disruption by COVID-19

 The food supply chain is a network of different activities ranging from production to processing to distribution to retailing and, lastly consumption.

 Although Malaysia didn\’t experience a shock in the food supply, the country reported several cases of disruptions of food transport.
 These are food supplies that require more human interaction and several tiers of suppliers.
 The interruptions affected nutritious food more than the staples as well as imports.

 COVID-19 safety measures encouraged social isolation to limit the spread of coronavirus from one person to the other.
 That meant that people should stay or work from home and always maintain social distancing and wear a mask when in public places.